pdjprogrammer/Wolf4SDL/Readme.md

- --hard                 Sets the difficulty to hard for tedlevel --nowait               Skips intro screens --windowed[-mouse]     Starts the game in a window [and grabs mouse] --res <width> <height> Sets the screen resolution
-                        (must be multiple of 320x200 or 320x240) --resf <w> <h>         Sets any screen resolution >= 320x200 (which may result in graphic errors) --bits <b>             Sets the screen color depth (Use this when you have palette/fading problem or perhaps to optimize speed on old systems.
+ --hard                 Sets the difficulty to hard for tedlevel --nowait               Skips intro screens --windowed[-mouse]     Starts the game in a window [and grabs mouse] --res <width> <height> Sets the screen resolution (must be multiple of 320x200 or 320x240) --resf <w> <h>         Sets any screen resolution >= 320x200 (which may result in graphic errors) --bits <b>             Sets the screen color depth (Use this when you have palette/fading problem or perhaps to optimize speed on old systems.)
-                        Allowed: 8, 16, 24, 32, default: "best" depth)
+                        Allowed: 8, 16, 24, 32, default: "best" depth.
- --nodblbuf             Don't use SDL's double buffering --extravbls <vbls>     Sets a delay after each frame, which may help to
-                        reduce flickering (SDL does not support vsync...)
+ --nodblbuf             Don't use SDL's double buffering --extravbls <vbls>     Sets a delay after each frame, which may help to reduce flickering (SDL does not support vsync...)
-                        (unit is currently 8 ms, default: 0) --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz) --audiobuffer <size>   Sets the size of the audio buffer (-> sound latency) (given in bytes) --ignorenumchunks      Ignores the number of chunks in VGAHEAD.*
-                        (may be useful for some broken mods) --configdir <dir>      Directory where config file and save games are stored (Windows default: current directory,
+                        (unit is currently 8 ms, default: 0) --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz) --audiobuffer <size>   Sets the size of the audio buffer (-> sound latency, given in bytes) --ignorenumchunks      Ignores the number of chunks in VGAHEAD.* (may be useful for some broken mods) --configdir <dir>      Directory where config file and save games are stored (Windows default: current directory, others: $HOME/.wolf4sdl)
-                        others: $HOME/.wolf4sdl)

 For Spear of Destiny the following additional options are available:
  --mission <mission>    Mission number to play (1-3)